jhwhenry/cpd/ImageMirroring_Installation_Serveless.md

 ***Note***:
 <br>
-You can change the directory path if needed.
+You can change the directory path as you want.

 ```
 export WXO_INSTALL_DIR=/opt/ibm/wxo